 A West Reading chocolate factory explosion has killed 2 people and 5 are missing

-An explosion at a chocolate factory in West Reading, Pa., on Friday killed two people and left five missing, authorities said at a news conference Saturday morning.
-Police Chief Wayne Holben said rescuers found one person alive, offering hope for finding more as rescue efforts continue.
+An explosion at a chocolate factory in West Reading, Pa., on Friday has killed three people and left four missing, authorities have said.
+Police Chief Wayne Holben had earlier said rescuers found one person alive, offering hope for finding more as rescue efforts continue.

 The explosion just before 5 p.m.
 Friday at the R.M.
 Palmer Co. plant destroyed one building and damaged another nearby.
 The cause of the explosion is under investigation, Mayor Samantha Kaag said.

-Rescuers are beginning to move debris and using canines to search for the remaining five missing people.
-Earlier Saturday, the Pennsylvania Emergency Management Agency reported that five people died, which Kaag said is inaccurate.
+Rescuers are moving debris and using canines to search for the remaining five missing people.

 BREAKING: Massive #explosion at the RMPalmer Factory in West Redding.
 Our weather cameras caught the explosion.
 Almost at the scene to learn more from police.
 RMPalmer is a big chocolate candy maker, and makes a lot of Easter candy. @FOX29philly pic.twitter.com/Jgpjbyt7fN— Eddie Kadhim Journalist (@KadhimWrites) March 24, 2023